NEXT CLASS BRING YOUR TRIPOD TO CLASS!

 Shooting Great Sunset Photos

 If you like taking sunset photos, you’re not alone.
 Many photographers I know love to take shots of sunsets.
 Perhaps its because they imbue a sense of peace in us.
 Perhaps they’re a challenge to take given the small time window during which the sun sets.
+You need to be very attentive and fire off many shots during the few seconds the sun goes down.
+It is also useful to apply multiple exposure settings in these kind of shots.

 Tip 1: Get a Full View